dwavesystems/dwave-ocean-sdk/docs/getting_started.rst

 * :ref:`map_coloring` example solves a more complex constraint satisfaction problem.
 * :ref:`multi_gate` looks more deeply at :term:`minor-embedding`.
-* :ref:`hybrid1` illustrates solving a large problem using both classical and quantum resources.
+* :ref:`hybrid1` builds a hybrid workflow and solver for a large graph problem.

 Advanced-Level Examples
 -----------------------